 To reimagine the future, we need to consider everyone’s experience.
 For our clients’ employees who aren’t desk-based and are located across different sites, such as retail or factory workers, field engineers or salespeople, feeling connected can be a challenge.

-For this reason, we’ve teamed up with Facebook to make work better for people, and people better at work.
-While we’ve worked collaboratively for a number of years, in July 2020 we went Facebook official: forming an alliance with Workplace from Facebook.
+For this reason, we’ve teamed up with Meta (formerly Facebook) to make work better for people and people better at work, forming an alliance with Workplace from Meta in July 2020.

 “Frontline workers are arguably the people who technology has left behind,” says Rupert Darbyshire, a partner in our future of work team.
 “If you can help them to talk to the team, connect with what is going on in the company and with customers, sort basic tasks such as shifting rotas and recognise good work across the whole company all in one place - what a brilliant step up from a noticeboard in the canteen.”

-Our alliance with Workplace from Facebook was created to support these experiences before the pandemic – but now its potential for our clients is more evident, and there’s increasing excitement among forward-thinking leaders.
+Our alliance with Workplace from Meta was created to support these experiences before the pandemic – but now its potential for our clients is more evident, and there’s increasing excitement among forward-thinking leaders.

 Rupert explains: “Early adopters are places where the CEO has said, ‘we have to talk to one another in a different way because we’re all human beings’.
 It’s these businesses that have created great experiences for their employees that have reaped the benefits of more engaged and productive teams.”

 Twelve months after lockdown started, Deloitte research showed more than one in five UK workers – 7.5 million people – were keen to work from home all, or almost all, of the time once restrictions were lifted.